 High quality catering is included

 MARSHALLING :: NAVIGATION :: SAFETY

-In addition to the sweeper system, a mutual-goodwill spirit is expected of all entrants.
-In the event of arriving to a fellow rider in trouble and/or in need of urgent medical attention or rescue, the entrant is expected to temporarily remove their “race-head” and provide assistance / alert the race organisers if not already on the scene.
-Race standings and stage-time adjustments will be made accordingly and fairly in this event, at the discretion of the race organiser.
-Similarly, time penalties and even outright disqualification will be applied to any rider flagrantly ignoring the safety of any other rider in an emergency situation…..this is NOT the spirit of the TRANS-SAVOIE!
+In addition to the sweeper system, a mutual-goodwill spirit is expected of all participants.
+In the event of arriving to a fellow rider in trouble and/or in need of urgent medical attention or rescue, the entrant is expected to assist and provide assistance / alert the race organisers if not already on the scene.

 UPLIFTS :: FITNESS LEVELS

-The route follows a heavily uplift-based route, but all entrants should be wary that a high level of fitness and endurance is required to complete the event.
-The route includes a number of challenging liaIson stages with climbs of up to 1000m (2-3 hours solid climbing at a reasonable pace).
-The extremely long and very physical descents involved in this epic route are also not to be taken lightly.
-Some timed stages will last up to 20 minutes at intense race-pace.
+The route follows a heavily uplift-based route, but all entrants should be wary that a good level of endurance is required to complete the event.
+If you’re on an e-bike, of course you’ll have less to worry about, but extremely long and very physical descents involved in this epic route are also not to be taken lightly.
+Some timed stages will last up to 20 minutes, not counting any pauses you may take.
 Think “Megavalanche”, plus a fair amount of climbing, in one morning’s riding.
 Then repeat for 6 days in a row.